Now Smash Hits

-Now That's What I Call Music!
-Smash Hits was a compilation album released on 28 September 1987.
-The album is part of the (UK) Now! series, and is a collaboration with Smash Hits magazine, a successful pop music-based magazine at the time.
-It was conceived, written and designed by the Smash Hits staff, and the liner notes are written in the magazine's offbeat style.
+Now That's What I Call Music Smash Hits is a compilation album released on 3 October 1987.
+The album is part of the (UK) Now That's What I Call Music! series and is a collaboration with Smash Hits magazine, a successful pop music-based magazine at the time.
+It was conceived, written, and designed by the Smash Hits staff, and the liner notes are presented in the magazine's offbeat style.